Mohanai2030/ecommerce/README.md

-This is a clone of Amazon e-commerce with mock payments.
+This is an e-commerce application.There were a few assumptions made when developing this application

 Assumptions:
       1. Unlike amazon,This isnt a marketplace where sellers also can list or store their items in amazon warehouses